JSTOR-Labs/juncture-site/user-guide/README.md

 ### Using custom domain for the site

-## Updating the site software version
+## Site management

 The Juncture code base is under active development and a forked site can easily be updated to use the latest software version.
+For smooth software upgrades, avoid modifying the original Juncture files, specifically:
+- README.md
+- index.html
+- 404.html
+- sample-visual-essay.md
+- all files in the _user-guide_ folder

+To perform a software update:
+1. Go to the Github page for your forked version of the main Github repository and select the `Fetch upstream` button.